coder/coder/docs/admin/workspaces/lifecycle.md

 During a workspace start or stop build, one of two errors may lead to a broken state.
 If the call to `terraform apply` fails to correctly provision resources, a workspace build has **failed**.
 If the computational resources fail to connect the agent, a workspace becomes **unhealthy**.

 A failed workspace is most often caused by misalignment from the definition in your template's Terraform file and the target resources on your infrastructure.
-Unhealthy workspaces are usually caused by a misconfiguration in the agent or startup scripts it runs.
+Unhealthy workspaces are usually caused by a misconfiguration in the agent or workspace startup scripts.

 <!-- TODO: Needs review/addition -->